ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 [Patch-based adversarial loss](https://arxiv.org/pdf/1611.07004.pdf) borrows from GAN theory, introducing controlled patches of noise to reconstructed images while training a discriminator to detect the noisy patches.
 Introducing localized patches [enforces pixel-space realism](https://arxiv.org/pdf/2012.09841.pdf).
 Aiding a discriminator in the detection of artificial images by introducing scalar patches of noise encourages the decoder to maintain perceptually important high-frequency details while decoding from the latent space.
 The patch-based loss is not utilized for an initial chunk of training (50k or so steps), allowing the autoencoder to establish robustness in its encoding-decoding paradigm.
 Immediately training with both the perceptual and adversarial losses would lead to an overly powerful discriminator and a weaker autoencoder.

-### Diffusion (Scheduler)
+### Scheduler

 For more information, I recommend reading the page I wrote focusing on [schedulers](https://github.com/ejohansson13/concepts_explained/blob/main/Stable%20Diffusion/Schedulers_ML.md).
+Schedulers serve to  t
 The objective of schedulers is to best approximate the denoising score function of an image.
 In training, they ...

 ### U-Net